Micah Olivas

 ArrayPrint

-Programmatic spotting using Scienion S3 liquid-handling robots
+Python package for programmatic spotting using Scienion S3 liquid-handling robots.